 The Branding Process Series: Discovery

 Have you ever wondered what all goes into the branding process?
 You’ve probably heard that branding is much more than “just a logo” and might’ve wondered what that means exactly.
-I thought it might be fun to take a close look at my branding process and look closely at the different steps, talk about why they’re important and help guide you through each phase during your own branding journey.
+I thought it might be fun to take a close look at my branding process and examine the different steps, talk about why they’re important and help guide you through each phase during your own branding journey.

 Brand discovery is the beginning point for most all branding projects and arguably the most important part.
 It gets overlooked or isn’t always valued because it’s the nitty gritty that happens before any design work even starts.
 Some might argue that it’s the not-so-fun part but if you’re excited about your business and/or anything like me who loves to plan, you’ll find brand discovery fun!
 But what is it exactly?
 Short answer: a very close look at who/what you are, how and to whom you communicate that, and what others see.